That time I went all in on my [ex-boyfriend's] big dream

 Like so many Americans, I had been shocked by the 2016 election and was heartbroken by the 63 million votes (43% of women, and mostly white women) for he who shall not be named.

-As a survivor of sexual violence and a very engaged board member at the time, I decided to hike the trail as a fundraiser for The Breathe Network, a nonprofit that connects survivors of sexual violence with trauma-informed, holistic, sliding-scale healing arts modalities.
+As a survivor of sexual violence and a very engaged board member at the time, I decided to hike the trail as a fundraiser for The Breathe Network, a nonprofit that connects survivors of sexual violence with a wide variety of trauma-informed, holistic, sliding-scale healing modalities.

 It felt important to contribute something towards making the world a better place when our country seemed to be swirling down the toilet.